Transgender rights in Iran: Health demographics

 A 2022 study in the Archives of Sexual Behavior estimated that there were around 1.46 trans individuals per 100 000 Iranians, with 839 individuals being deemed eligible for reassignment by the Iranian Legal Medicine Organization between 2012 and 2017.
 Of those 839 individuals, around two-thirds were trans men and one third were trans women, with an average age of around 25 and around one third being located in Tehran, with 6 out of the 31 Iranian provinces having no recorded individuals.
 In 2008, the BBC reported that Iran carries out more sex change operations than any other nation in the world except Thailand.
 Between 2006 and 2010, the government issued 1366 permits for SRS.

 A 2021 study in the Journal of Psychiatric Research found that "depressive and trauma- and stressor-related disorders" were common among trans people in Iran, with "as many as 70% of the clients reported that they had experienced suicidal ideation."

 A 2016 study of 104 trans women in Tehran found an HIV prevalence of 1.9%.
 A 2009 study found no cases of HIV/AIDS among the 58 trans individuals tested.

 Forced surgery for homosexual people

-It has been widely reported that homosexual individuals are pressured to undergo medical reassignment as part of the Iranian state's oppression of homosexuality.
-A 2016 study analyzes European and American literature about the topic as characterizing legalized transgender surgery at least partly motivated by a desire to enforce a heteronormative binary conception of gender, including 'forced' surgery for some gay people, and critiques that view as an oversimplification.
-Two studies, however, have contested the belief that cisgender homosexuals have actually undergone sex change due to social pressure.
+Media coverage has speculated that homosexual individuals are pressured to undergo medical reassignment as part of the Iranian state's oppression of homosexuality.
+A 2016 study found that European and American literature and media "has widely represented the Iranian authorities legalizing sex-change surgery" in light of the Iranian authorities' "punishments on gay people", and depict Iran's legalized transgender surgery "as an alternative way to force non-heteronormative genders to fit into categories of male and female in order to prevent acts that fall outside gender binaries."
+The 2016 study critiques that view and asserts instead that "sex change surgery is not understood by Iranian transsexuals as a way to fit themselves into the category of male or female; neither is it perceived as the last resort to live as a full member of society.
+Rather, it is understood as bringing the body closer to the soul."
+Two studies have contested the belief that social pressure made cisgender homosexuals undergo sex change surgery.